abond936/My-Journal/docs/Project.md

 ✅
 Heirarchical Tag Display: `GlobalSidebar.tsx` and `TagTree.tsx`
+Slide in/out on mobile
-⭕2 Filtering - Flesh out filtering
+⭕2 Filtering
-      - include number of assigned cards (x)
     - add sort by when, asc/dec
     - increase indention
-      - make slide in/out on mobile
 ⭕2 Table of Contents - Add a curated table of contents, essentially pre-built filters.

 ### **Content Page**